sp9k/monster/docs/tutorial.md

 ## Editor tips

 Before we finish up our program, let's take a moment to hone our editing skills.
-The `main.s` buffer is still small, but it's getting big enough that navigation by individual cursor motion may be feeling a little cumbersome.
+The `MAIN.S` buffer is still small, but it's getting big enough that navigation by individual cursor motion may be feeling a little cumbersome.
 Fortunately Monster has many options for zipping around your code more efficiently.
 We will touch on only a few here.